 safe environmentCreating a safe environment on campus

 Creating a safe environment on campus.
 We have adapted the infrastructure and academic activity to guarantee strict access control and a low population density.

 monitoring of rulesmonitoring of hygiene and physical distancing rules

 Identification of positive casesEarly identification of possible COVID-19 casesProactive screening to detect asymptomatic cases

 1. Anyone accessing campus for the first time must take an antigen test.
-Both tests can be taken at the infirmaries on the Madrid and Segovia campuses.
+The test can be taken at the infirmaries on the Madrid and Segovia campuses.
 If you already have access to campus, there is no need for you to take an antigen test unless you have symptoms compatible with COVID-19, have been in close contact with a positive case, or have been exposed to a high-risk situation (see section 3).

 2. All members of the IE community must update the IE COVID-19 Tracer Web App every day regarding:

 – Potentially compatible symptoms

 – Possible close contact with a COVID-19 case

 – Participation in a high-risk event off campus